 While Google search volume isn’t a foolproof predictor of search traffic, it’s still critical to inform data-driven keyword research and successful PPC bidding strategies for digital marketing.

 How can you tell if your keyword search and implementation is succeeding?
-SEO tools like Google Search Console can help.
+SEO tools can help.
 Monitor your website regularly to see what pages are doing well (getting many clicks, backlinks, and user engagement).

 What keywords are driving engagement to those pages?
 What keywords are related?
 Use this feedback to further refine your keyword strategy.